paulio11/P5-Pokebox/README.md

 - It defines functions to handle showing and closing the modal.
 - The component renders a button that triggers the modal display.
 - The modal component includes a header with a close button and a title.
-- It also has a body section that renders it's children elements.
+- It also has a body section that renders it's child elements.

 ![CustomModal component](https://raw.githubusercontent.com/paulio11/P5-Pokebox/main/documentation/images/readme-modal.png)